chef-boneyard/chef-web-docs-2016/step_ctl_chef_server/step_ctl_chef_server_list_user_keys.rst

 ..
 This is an included how-to.

-To view a list of user keys:
+To view a list of user keys (including public key output):

 .. code-block:: bash

-   $ chef-server-ctl list-user-keys applejack
+   $ chef-server-ctl list-user-keys applejack --verbose

 Returns: